J-Bockhofer/csvenum/README.md

 3. Provide `OnceLock` wrappers for non-const statics.

-4. Option on data for missing values.
+4. Option on data with missing values.

 5. BTrees and HashMaps for large datasets.

-Please report any issue you find or suggestion you have to further improve this tool!

 ### Why not as a macro?